christopherriley/json2go/README.md

 }
 EOF
 ```

-the generated go source will be written to the console, including both the struct definition and an instance.
+The generated go source will be written to the console, including both the struct definition and an instance.

 ### `how to use as a go generator`

 Be sure to check out the [example app](example/)

-to use this module with `go generate`, use a directive like the following in your go source:
+To use this module with `go generate`, use a directive like the following in your go source:

 ```
 //go:generate go run github.com/christopherriley/json2go -in config.json -out config.go -struct Config -var config